JackScottAU/Amethyst/Docs/Notes.md

 - Finish the windowing toolkit
 - Fix the memory leak in stream_readLine() caused by multitasking.
 - Make the shell better
+- Improve performance of GUI by marking widgets as dirty on event processing, they clean themselves when Redraw() is called.
+Then only redraw dirty things on mouse move.
+Something like that.

 ## Source Tree Layout